 - 3.2.10.1.
-Non-motorized dampers (e.g., pressure-activated operable dampers, fixed dampers) that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volumes shall be left in their asfound positions.
-For example, a fixed damper in a duct supplying outdoor air for an intermittent ventilation system that utilizes the HVAC fan shall be left in its as-found position. - 3.2.10.2.
+Non-motorized dampers2 that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volumes shall be left in their as-found positions.3 - 3.2.10.2.
 Motorized dampers that connect the conditioned space volume to the exterior or to unconditioned spaces shall be placed in their closed positions and shall not be further sealed.